[Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

 I'm sure you're all familiar with the USB standard, but if you're asked about the USB-C standard, you might find it hard to answer or you might have a misunderstanding, so let's briefly explain it

-USB-C is a standard for the shape of the connector used for USB connections, and has no relation to USB 3.0 or USB 2.0.
+USB-C is a standard for the connector shape used for USB connections, and is unrelated to USB 3.0 or USB 2.0.

 USB 3.0 is a data transfer standard, and just because a cable is USB-C does not mean that it can charge at lightning speeds.In fact, there are many cables that have a USB-C connector but have slow charging speeds and use the USB 2.0 data transfer standard

-And rightly so.
-The description of such cables usually clearly states that it's USB-C and USB 2.0.
+Well, that's understandable.
+The description for those cables usually clearly states that it's USB-C and USB 2.0.

 Key points for sorting cables